 You may think I talk too much about sitting vs. standing desks, but the preoccupation with sitting all day comes from a health AND productivity perspective.
 A new study recently came out to defend my stance yet again.

 The study took healthy, normal-weight adults and grouped them into three categories.

 1) Continually sitting for nine hours

 Findings?
-The regular activity breaks significantly reduced blood sugar and insulin compared to sitting all day (duh) but (yea!) had similar benefits to the 30 minutes all at once.
+The regular activity breaks significantly reduced blood sugar and insulin compared to sitting all day (duh) but (yea!) had benefits similar to the 30 minutes simultaneously.
 Why is this exciting?
-Because one of the excuses I always hear is “I don't have enough time”.
+Because one of the excuses I always hear is, “I don't have enough time.”
 Well, do you have 5 minutes in the morning?
-Do you have 10 by 10®?
 Can you find another 5 at lunch and when you get home from work?
-I have bodyweight workouts that you can do that don't require any equipment.

 One of my clients is a hairstylist.
-Every month I give her a new 5 minute workout she can do in the salon, in a skirt, without getting too sweaty.
+Every month I give her a new 5-minute workout she can do in the salon, in a skirt, without getting too sweaty.
 Does she feel it makes a difference?
 Absolutely.
 I call them ‘opportunities'.
-If you can't find a 5 minute opportunity in your day, watch this video – Fitness Opportunities.

-I have another client who studies at a Wegman's on Saturdays.
+I have another client who studies at Wegman's on Saturdays.
 His strategy?
 Every hour he gets up and walks the perimeter.
-He's more productive, needs less Jack and Crash beverages and (see above!) is controlling his blood sugar to boot!
+He's more productive, needs less Jack and Crash beverages, and (see above!) is controlling his blood sugar to boot!

 The takeaway from this article and study?
 Get off your bum and move a few minutes every hour.
 I like the Pomodoro technique and take a break every 25-50 minutes.
 Ideally, you could have a standing or walking desk.
 I LOVE mine.